Home > Maitai Polynesia Bora Bora Review

 - How to Book: Booking.com will have the best rates.

 - Email: [email protected]

-- Pool: For a 4-star resort, the lack of pool seems inexcusable, but probably because there is simply no space at the beach or up the hill.
+- Pool: Surprisingly, no pool, even though it is a 4-star resort.
+But it’s probably because there is simply no space at the beach or up the hill.

-- Spa & Fitness Center: Perhaps surprisingly, there are is no spa or fitness center.
+- Spa & Fitness Center: Perhaps surprisingly, there are no spa or fitness center either.